Joint dislocation: Treatment

-A dislocated joint usually can be successfully reduced into its normal position only by a trained medical professional.
-Trying to reduce a joint without any training could substantially worsen the injury.
+Non-operative

+Reduction/Repositioning

-X-rays are usually taken to confirm a diagnosis and detect any fractures which may also have occurred at the time of dislocation.
+X-rays are taken to confirm the diagnosis and detect any associated fractures.
 A dislocation is easily seen on an X-ray.

-Once a diagnosis is confirmed, the joint is usually manipulated back into position.
-This can be a very painful process, therefore this is typically done either in the emergency department under sedation or in an operating room under a general anaesthetic.
+Once X-rays are taken, the joint is usually manipulated back into position.
+This can be a very painful process.
+This is typically done either in the emergency department under sedation or in an operating room under a general anaesthetic.
+A dislocated joint should be reduced into its normal position only by a trained medical professional.
+Trying to reduce a joint without any training could worsen the injury.

-It is important the joint is reduced as soon as possible, as in the state of dislocation, the blood supply to the joint (or distal anatomy) may be compromised.
+It is important to reduce the joint as soon as possible.
+Delaying reduction can compromise the blood supply to the joint.
 This is especially true in the case of a dislocated ankle, due to the anatomy of the blood supply to the foot.

-Shoulder injuries can also be surgically stabilized, depending on the severity, using arthroscopic surgery.
-The most common treatment method for a dislocation of the Glenohumeral Joint (GH Joint/Shoulder Joint) is exercise based management.
-Another method of treatment is to place the injured arm in a sling or in another immobilizing device in order to keep the joint stable.

-Some joints are more at risk of becoming dislocated again after an initial injury.
-This is due to the weakening of the muscles and ligaments which hold the joint in place.
-The shoulder is a prime example of this.
-Any shoulder dislocation should be followed up with thorough physiotherapy.

 On field reduction is crucial for joint dislocations.
 As they are extremely common in sports events, managing them correctly at the game at the time of injury, can reduce long term issues.
-They require prompt evaluation, diagnosis, reduction, and postreduction management before the person can be evaluated at a medical facility.
+They require prompt evaluation, diagnosis, reduction, and post-reduction management before the person can be evaluated at a medical facility.

-After care

 After a dislocation, injured joints are usually held in place by a splint (for straight joints like fingers and toes) or a bandage (for complex joints like shoulders).

+Immobilization

+Immobilization is a method of treatment to place the injured joint in a sling or in another immobilizing device in order to keep the joint stable.
+There is no significant difference in healing or long-term joint mobility between simple shoulder dislocations treated conservatively versus surgically.
+Shorter immobilization periods are encouraged, with the goal of return to increased range-of-motion activities as soon as possible.
+Shorter immobilization periods is linked to increased ranges of motion in some joints.

+Rehabilitation
-Additionally, the joint muscles, tendons and ligaments must also be strengthened.
-This is usually done through a course of physiotherapy, which will also help reduce the chances of repeated dislocations of the same joint.

-For glenohumeral instability, the therapeutic program depends on specific characteristics of the instability pattern, severity, recurrence and direction with adaptations made based on the needs of the patient.
+Muscles, tendons and ligaments around the joint should be strengthened.
+This is usually done through a course of physical therapy, which will also help reduce the chances of repeated dislocations of the same joint.
+Take the shoulder for example.
+The most common treatment method for a dislocation of the shoulder joint is exercise based management.
+For shoulder instability, the therapeutic program depends on specific characteristics of the instability pattern, severity, recurrence and direction with adaptations made based on the needs of the patient.
 In general, the therapeutic program should focus on restoration of strength, normalization of range of motion and optimization of flexibility and muscular performance.
 Throughout all stages of the rehabilitation program, it is important to take all related joints and structures into consideration.

+Operative

+Surgery is often considered in extensive injuries or after failure of conservative management with strengthening exercises.
+The need for surgery will depend on the location of the dislocation and the extent of the injury.
+Different methods and techniques exist to stabilize the joint with surgery.
+One method is through the use of arthroscopic surgery.